GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 (which can happen if the robot encounters an obstacle such as a wall).

 ###Approach
-This approach is dreamed up by JMJ without external reference so needs to be validated.
 The simulator already provides velocity at each wheel (robot corner) - x and y magnitudes, along the instantaneous forward (`Vf`) and sideways (`Vs`) direction of the robot. `Vs` is the amount of strafe, and is used to calculate the amount the roller needs to be rolling in order